0xDaredEV1Lx0/DaredEV1L-Notes/OpenAdmin.md

-Oh yeaah here we are  , OpenNetAdmin provides a database managed inventory of your IP network , and this version is v18.1.1 ... i dont wanna use Metasploit Framework "root@kali:~# searchsploit openadmin" i hate that and i wont ever learn like that .. it make things more easy , but no FUN :( ...
-So ,
+Oh yeaah here we are  , OpenNetAdmin provides a database managed inventory of your IP network , and this version is v18.1.1 ...
-... i asked GooGle if its Vurnalble or not  , amriunix told me there was a Vurnable published on 18-1-2020 and gave me this one https://github.com/amriunix/ona-rce/blob/master/ona-rce.py , its Remote Code Execution vulnerability written in python3 to get shell in BOX, I tried it and its WORKED <3
+I asked GooGle if its Vurnalble or not  , amriunix told me there was a Vurnable published on 18-1-2020 and gave me this one https://github.com/amriunix/ona-rce/blob/master/ona-rce.py , its Remote Code Execution vulnerability written in python3 to get shell in BOX, I tried it and its WORKED <3